ropensci/nasapower/inst/paper/paper.md

 ```

 Both functions will return the requested data in a tidy data frame
+[@wickham2014] with missing values as `NA` rather than "-" that POWER uses to
-[@wickham2014] to help users focus on using the data rather than importing
+help users focus on using the data rather than importing and tidying.
+Extended
-and tidying.
-Extended documentation is provided with examples of visualising the
+documentation is provided with examples of visualising the data using _ggplot2_
-data using _ggplot2_ [@wickham2009] and converting it to spatial objects using
+[@wickham2009] and converting it to spatial objects using _raster_
-_raster_ [@hijmans2017].
+[@hijmans2017].

 While _nasapower_ does not redistribute any of the NASA-POWER data, we encourage
 users of the data to please refer to the acknowledgement guidelines available